HenSch90/SiD/Modul-D3_Wohnen_Finanzen_Baöfg_Erwerb.md

 in:

-q: Wie zufrieden sind Sie mit…
+q: Wie zufrieden sind Sie aktuell mit…

 is:

-it1: (zufrwohn): Ihrer aktuellen Wohnsituation?
+it1: (zufrwohn): ...
+Ihrer Wohnsituation?

-it2: (zufrlstand): Ihrem derzeitigen Lebensstandard?
+it2: (zufrlstand): ...
+Ihrem Lebensstandard?

-it3: (zufrfinsit): Ihrer aktuellen finanziellen Situation?
+it3: (zufrfinsit): ...
+Ihrer finanziellen Situation?

-it4: (zufrerw): Ihrer/Ihren aktuellen Erwerbstätigkeit/en?
+it4: (zufrerw): ...
+Ihrer/Ihren Erwerbstätigkeit/en?

-it5: (zufrleb): mit Ihrem Leben insgesamt?
+it5: (zufrleb): ...
+Ihrem Leben insgesamt?

 st: